-Between Crafts and Digital Imagery— Guest at the Digital Multilogue Conference on Fashion Education, 25.9.2020 — American University of Paris, with Prof. Dr. Berit Greinke
+Between Crafts and Digital Imagery— Workshop Facilitator at the Digital Multilogue Conference on Fashion Education, 25.9.2020 — American University of Paris, with Prof. Dr. Berit Greinke

 Digital platforms have long been a meeting place for knowledge exchange and experimentation in textile and fashion design.
 However, these usually do not support developing critical thinking skills, or grant meaningful tacit-material interaction between students and tutors.
 New major challenges are brought about by restrictions due to COVID19, e.g. the lack of materials, tools and space experienced by students in their often makeshift work environments.
 This workshop will explore strategies for critical making in HE.
 Focusing on material improvisation and group interaction, we aim to rethink and evaluate the potentials of crafts in the context of digital imagery and making.